This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How does wool feel when first worn?

-When you first put on wool, it feels slightly rough and may itch against your skin.
+When you first put on wool, it’ll feel slightly rough against your skin, especially if it’s untreated or lower-quality.

 Does wool get softer with repeated washing?